gmullerb/react-reducer-provider/readme/reference.md

   }
 ```

-> Although `AsyncReducerProvider` can be used for synchronous reducer/dispatcher, It is not is purpose and implementation is suitable for asynchronous processes, long story short, for synchronous processes, use `SyncReducerProvider`.
 > When the `dispatch` is resolved is an indication that the state was change, but not of any required re-rendering being done.
 > An example can be checked on line at [gmullerb-react-reducer-provider codesandbox](https://codesandbox.io/s/gmullerb-react-reducer-provider-m0924?module=%2Fsrc%2FSomeReducerProvider.jsx):
 [![Edit gmullerb-react-reducer-provider](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/gmullerb-react-reducer-provider-m0924?module=%2Fsrc%2FSomeReducerProvider.jsx)
+> Although `AsyncReducerProvider` can be used for synchronous reducer/dispatcher (check [AsyncReducerProviderWithSync.test.jsx](tests/js/AsyncReducerProviderWithSync.test.jsx)), It is not is purpose and implementation is suitable for asynchronous processes, long story short, for synchronous processes, use `SyncReducerProvider`.
-> An example of use can be looked at [basecode-cordova-react-ts](https://github.com/gmullerb/basecode-cordova-react-ts).
+> Examples of use can be looked at [basecode-react-ts](https://github.com/gmullerb/basecode-react-ts) and [basecode-cordova-react-ts](https://github.com/gmullerb/basecode-cordova-react-ts).

 ## Singleton Reducer Provider